Who Should I Tell About My Sexual Abuse and in What Order?

 Contact us to learn more.
 It’s commitment-free and 100% confidential.

-Your attorney is bound by attorney-client privilege, although a qualified attorney will encourage you to report to law enforcement confidentially if it is appropriate for your particular situation.
+Your attorney is bound by attorney-client privilege.
+While an attorney may encourage you to report to law enforcement when appropriate, they cannot disclose your information without your consent.

 My Church Has a Line for Reporting Sexual Abuse.
 Should I Call Them?